 It takes dedication but also encouragement to put together a book length manuscript.
-It also takes regular practice, though oftentimes our schedules (and our critical voices) get in the way.
+It also takes regular practice, though oftentimes our schedules and our critical voices get in the way!

-The Writing Coach service is much more than a working relationship.
+This editorial service is much more than a working relationship.
 My hope is that a friendship is developed, one centred around a mutual love of writing and literature.

 I encourage anyone interested in this service to really think about how they envision our time together.
 Please take the time to jot down your goals and ideas.

 Have any more questions?
 Contact me here.
 I would love to hear from you.

 Please take a look at Pricing for more information.

 You have ideas in your head but not enough motivation, time, or confidence to fully realise your next manuscript.